bayesiains/nsf/README.md

 ## Dependencies

-See `environment.yml` for required Conda/pip packages, or use it create a Conda environment with all dependencies:
+See `environment.yml` for required Conda/pip packages, or use this to create a Conda environment with all dependencies:
 ```bash
 conda env create -f environment.yml